 Step 1: Password Protect Premium Content

-There is an option for you to grant direct access to customers without forcing them to enter the password via the “Access Link” feature.
+You can grant direct access to customers without forcing them to enter the password via the “Access Link” feature.

 With this attentive preparation, let’s move on with the settings of Gravity Form.